Can I arrange for a tour of the police department?

 For ages 12 and under, curfew is from dark to dawn unless with a guardian or on a legitimate errand.
 From ages 13 to 17, the hours are from midnight to 6 a.m. unless with a guardian, on a legitimate errand, or traveling to or from work.

 Can I get a copy of a police or accident report?

-Yes, you can obtain an accident report taken by the Hilliard Police on the Forms & Applications page.
+Yes, you can obtain an accident report taken by the Hilliard Police on the Traffic Crash Reports page.

 My neighbor’s dog is barking.
 What can the police do?

 Let us know by calling the non-emergency line of the Hilliard Division of Police (614) 876-7321 or report online.
 If two separate residences report a disturbance, we will investigate the noise complaint.

 My neighbor has a car/truck that does not move for days at a time.
 What can the police do?